Det 630 History

 North Hall, the wooden barracks that were located underneath the Heating Plant smokestack on campus, was the original quarters of AFROTC from 1951 until 1970.
 The unit was moved to Rockwell Hall, which was then part of the original library on the main campus.
 In December of 1984, ROTC relocated to the old Wills Gymnasium offices.
 The move to Wills Hall allowed all ROTC offices and classrooms to be co-located in the same building for the first time.
 An official dedication ceremony was held on 22 Feb 1983.

 In November of 2000, both the Army and Air Force ROTC detachments moved into Terrace Hall Annex.
-Air Force ROTC on average, has 80 to 130 cadets in its program yearly.
+Det 630 has on average 80 to 130 AFROTC cadets in its program each academic year.

 As of June 2005, Detachment 660 in Akron, OH closed and the cadets have merged with the Cadet Wing at Detachment 630.
 Today, cadets from Kent State University, the University of Akron, Case Western University, Cleveland State University, Youngstown State University, the University of Mount Union, Hiram College, and Baldwin Wallace University all attend AFROTC classes at Kent State University.